 During her testimony yesterday, Grazzini-Rucki continually made eye contact with Caroline Rice, a family court opponent, and Michael Rhedin, who has been described in court documents as Grazzini-Rucki’s boyfriend.
 From their seats in the courtroom gallery, Rice and Rhedin appeared to be coaching Grazzini-Rucki on her facial expressions during her testimony.

 Grazzini-Rucki, a former Mrs. Minnesota contestant, has been dressed differently in her criminal trial than she has in previous court appearances.
 Known for wearing designer clothes, Grazzini-Rucki has instead worn a series of very bland outfits, including what appeared to be a male plaid button-down short sleeve dress shirt and khaki pants in court yesterday.

 Trial continues Monday

-Grazzini-Rucki’s criminal trial is scheduled to resume on Monday with her taking the stand to continue testifying.
+Grazzini-Rucki’s criminal trial is scheduled to resume on Monday with her taking the stand to keep testifying.
 Additional witnesses may be called, but the expectation is that the jury will begin deliberating on Tuesday.

 Please check back to Missing in Minnesota for additional updates on Grazzini-Rucki’s criminal trial and follow Missing in Minnesota on Twitter for live updates throughout the day.